8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 If you want to boot your Mac without using the USB drive, here's what you need to do:

-The next time you start up your Mac, the USB drive is no longer needed.
+The next time you start up your Mac, you won’t need the USB drive anymore.

 Step #8.
 Apply Post-Install Root Patches (Optional)

-If your Mac isn't working properly, it means you need to apply a post-install root patch.
+If your Mac isn’t working properly, you may need to apply a post-install root patch.
 Here's how:

 1. Open the OpenCore-Patch app.